philmcminn/com1001-code/README.md

 encounter more problems.
 Also, do not forget your team members and your project who may prefer to use Codio, opening up various possibilities for incompatibilities and problems.
-Finally, remember that the team project will be marked using Codio – so everything needs to work there out of the box.
+Finally, remember that the team project will be marked using Codio.
+So everything needs to work on Codio, because the markers will not be debugging your code to get it to run.

 ### 2. SSH into Codio from Your Own Machine (Slightly More Endorsed, But Potentially Tricky to Setup)